logzio/logz-docs/_source/user-guide/integrations/endpoints.md

 {:.info-box.important}

 * To test an endpoint after it's created, open it in edit mode.
-Click **Run the test** and check the recepient for the test message.
+Click **Run the test** and make sure the test message was received.
 Logz.io will notify you if the message couldn't be sent, but you'll need to confirm that the message was received.